szpak/CDeliveryBoy/README.md

 I've been tired of manual releasing the FOSS projects I maintain.
 Being professionally deeply involved in Continuous Delivery of high quality
 "Enterprise-Class applications" I wanted to have a light version of CD available for me and other people prefering automation and convenience.

+## Alternatives

+CDeliveryBoy has been created as there was no comprehensive solutions for Gradle available.
+CDeliveryBoy assumes a developer wants to follow proposed release flow in his/her project to speed up the things.
+However, in a situation the "default flow" is not enough there is also [Mockito Release Tools](https://github.com/mockito/mockito-release-tools), which emerged in the meantime, offering great flexibility (as the cost of more steep learning curve).

 ## Additional information

 **The project is available as a technology preview and it definitely will be evolving in the way that breaks backward compatibility.